 On today’s market you can find all sorts of complex chemicals that have the same household uses of vinegar, a natural substance that has been used in the household for thousands of years.
 Many people don’t know that a gallon of distilled white vinegar or apple cider vinegar can replace a large number of chemical household cleaning products.

 There is a big debate online and offline about gun control and about what a citizen can do to hide a gun.
 About what any of us can do to avoid being left without firepower in a time of need.
 It is certain that bad guys will always find a way to get their hands on some reliable guns, even if a gun control policy is in effect.
-However, the question still remains…what about the good guys?
+However, the question remains…what about the good guys?

 If you ever built something in your life, you know that planning is the most important part of any construction project.
 Building a shelter in the wild is no different than any other homestead project.
 You shouldn’t rush headlong into the building phase without proper planning.
 Before you chose a site for your shelter and start cutting down trees you should make sure you have the following covered.